QVPR/VPRTempo/README.md

 * The VPRTempo dependencies have been installed and/or the conda environment has been activated

 ### Pretrained models
 We provide two pretrained models, for `VPRTempo` and `VPRTempoQuant`, that have learned a 500 place sequence from two Nordland traversals (Spring & Fall) which can be used to inference with Summer or Winter.
-To get the pretrained models, please download them [here](https://www.dropbox.com/scl/fi/ysfz7t7ek6h0pslwq9hd4/VPRTempo_pretrained_models.zip?rlkey=thg0rhn0hjsyov6zov63ni11o&st=nvimet71&dl=0).
+To get the pre-trained models and Nordland images, simply run either inference network (below) which will automatically download and sort the models and images into the VPRTempo folder.

 ### Run the inference network
 The `main.py` script handles running the inference network, there are two options: